 How To Get To Paris To Begin Your 2 Days In Paris Itinerary

 Taking the Paris metro system, (public transportation) is your most economical choice, and probably your fastest as well.
-While public transportation in Paris is very popular, and the trains are often very crowded, the trains and the train stations are very clean.
+While public transportation in Paris is very popular, and the trains are often very crowded, the trains and the train stations, for the most part, are very clean.
 When I was in Paris, I took the metro to my Air B&B upon arrival and hired an Uber to drive me back to the airport because it was so early public transportation was not running yet.

 At Charles de Gaul Airport the ticket kiosks for the metro are right as you exit the secure area of the airport, past baggage claim.
 Warning: there are lots of steps involved with the Parisian metro, and if you must change trains to get to your final destination in Paris, you may have to hustle quickly from one location to another within the metro system.
 For these reasons, if you or anyone in your group is wheelchair bound, or not feeling well, I suggest you select another option for transportation to the city.